Content

 SMS | SMS is the channel by which users arrive at your site/app via links from text messages. |

 Since we are focusing on social media activities, so we will keep the “paid social” channel.
-We have the liberty to remove the other channels from this group as these arent necessary to track for this scenario.
+We have the liberty to remove the other channels from this group, as these aren't necessary to track for this scenario.

-Step 4: Create New Channel
+Step 4: Create a new channel

-To create a new channel, you need to click on “Add new Channel”.
+To create a new channel, you need to click on “Add new Channel.”

-Then you will need to add the channel name and additional details like source, and medium.
+Then, you will need to add the channel name and additional details like source and medium.

 Here's how you could rewrite the configuration for new regional channels focusing on Bali and Malibu for your Facebook Market Pages: